Insurgency in Southeastern Nigeria: Spillover and escalation

 In early June, President Buhari tweeted a warning to southeastern Nigerians in response to the IPOB insurgency.
 Regarding the tweet as incitement to violence, Twitter deleted it, prompting the Nigerian government to ban Twitter entirely from 5 June.
 On 8 June, the Nigerian Police raided and destroyed another ESN camp in Imo State, reportedly freeing a kidnapped policewoman.
+Despite this, a police official claimed around the same time that security forces had not yet encountered any ESN camps or even ESN members.
 In mid-June, IPOB allied with the "Oduduwa Volunteer Force for the Liberation of Southern Nigeria".
 The latter was a force of Yoruba separatists who advocate the establishment of the "Oduduwa Republic".
 The two separatist groups announced the formation of the "Biafra and Oduduwa Volunteer Force" to coordinate their efforts to fight armed Fulani herders.
 Meanwhile, Imo State authorities claimed that IPOB militants had killed 128 security personnel since the insurgency's start.
 IPOB strongly denied these claims, arguing that it remained committed to non-violent solutions and had no interest in openly fighting against Nigerian security forces.
 Soon after, the Nigerian Army raided Abia and clashed with the ESN, resulting in death of six soldiers.
 This counter-insurgency operation reportedly resulted in many civilians fleeing Elu, Amangwu and Amekpu out of fear of government reprisals.
 Furthermore, the verbal struggle between the separatist leaders Asari-Dokubo and Kanu worsened due to both accusing each other of embezzling funds of the separatist movement.

 In late June, Islamic cleric Ahmad Gumi accused IPOB of murdering northerners, "while bandits only abducted students for money".
 In response, IPOB leader Kanu reiterated that the ESN was primarily concerned with combating banditry by "Fulani jihadists" and accused Gumi of becoming a "mouthpiece for bandits and terrorists".
 In addition, five governors of southeastern Nigerian states denounced pro-Biafran groups, resulting in IPOB and the BNL condemning the governors in turn.
 In addition, the BNL publicly threatened to expand the insurgency, arguing that the Biafran separatists also should continue fighting against Cameroon in the Bakassi conflict.
 The group threatened to launch pirate raids against Nigerian and Cameroonian vessels in the Gulf of Guinea.